top of page

 Board & Panel Membership

-• The IODP Platform Providers have established Facility Boards to make or inform decisions on the effective use of the drilling facilities in fulfilling the objectives of the IODP Science Plan.
+• The IODP3 Platform Providers have established the MSP-Facility Board (MSP-FB) to make or inform decisions on the effective use of the drilling facilities in fulfilling the objectives of the IODP Science Plan.

 Each board/panel includes UK scientists.
-Vanacancies and calls for new members will be advertised to the UK scientific community here when open.
+Vanacancies and calls for new members will be advertised to the UK scientific community via the UK-IODP website homepage and Newsletter when open.

 Image credit: William Crawford & IODP JRSO